Personal tools

-While some NAMI members support MindFreedom's mission, a number of extremist NAMI leaders have worked over the years to oppose MindFreedom campaigns for human rights and alternatives.
-One reason they may be creating this divisiveness in the mental health advocacy community is a NAMI bias toward a narrow "medical approach" that promotes the use of psychiatric drugs over other approaches.
-MindFreedom initiated a count on their web site to reveal this bias.
-[Updated Feb.
-2012]
+While more and more NAMI members support MindFreedom’s mission, a few NAMI leaders have worked over the decades to oppose campaigns for human rights and alternatives in mental health.
+One reason they may be creating this divisiveness in the mental health advocacy community is a bias toward a narrow “medical approach” that promotes a theory promoting psychiatric drugs over and above any other approaches.
+For nearly a decade, MindFreedom has held a count of NAMI’s web site to reveal this bias.
+[Updated August 2012]

 NAMI "Biological Based" Count

-Unfortunately, the number of references on the NAMI web site to "biologically based" mental health problems is skyrocketing.
+A search of the NAMI web site conducted by MindFreedom International shows the number of references on the NAMI web site to the phrase “biologically based” mental health problems is skyrocketing in 2012, over this past decade.

-A search on 13 February 2012 shows the number of references is 740, more than four times what it was in 2012.
+A search on 13 February 2012 shows the number of references is 734, more than four times what it was just two years ago, in 2010:

-An informal survey conducted by MindFreedom International since 2003 (see graph on right) raises some interesting, and perhaps hopeful, questions.
+An informal survey conducted by MindFreedom International since 2003 (shown in the graph above) raises some interesting questions.

 Periodically MindFreedom uses the Google search engine to count the number of times the NAMI web site uses the term, in quotation marks: